epomatti/azure-cheatsheet/README.md

 - **Synchronized identity (passthrough credentials)** allow authentication on Azure AD with on-premises credentials.
 - **Federated identity** allow for authentication by on-premises domain controller.

+### Microsoft Office 365 IdFix

+IdFix is used to perform discovery and remediation of identity objects and their attributes in an on-premises Active Directory environment in preparation for migration to Azure Active Directory.